firebl0od/Scooter_Knowledge/knowledge/processed/themes/brands/spintend.md

 - Early 85250 V1 controllers used current-transformer sensing that saturates near 100 A and complicates auto-detection, so Smart Repair now nudges heavy builds toward shunt-based MK8/X12 footprints (or waits for the teased 18-FET refresh) unless the board has been reworked with proven Toll MOSFETs.[^ct_limit]
 - Thermal success hinges on treating every Spintend as a passively cooled module: clamp the aluminum base to a 3–5 mm plate with paste or pads and reserve generous deck space for 25 × 15 cm heatsinks so dual stacks stay below ~70 °C.[^2]
 - Treat the ADC lighting bridge as an accessory tap, not a main switch—its ~12 V / 3 A rail and updated harnesses simplify pods and brake throttles, but real kill circuits still require relays, smart-BMS buttons, or loop keys.[^3]
+- Firmware 6.0 mainstreamed Spintend hardware—official VESC releases now include both the legacy micro-USB dual boards and the newer USB‑C revisions, so the old 5.3 fork is finally optional.【F:knowledge/notes/input_part002_review.md†L616-L617】
 - Stock MOSFETs still fail when builders push >40 A of field weakening on 20 S packs; plan on HY- or HSBL-class swaps before chasing high-ERPM targets on 85150/85250 hardware.[^20]
 - Random throttle surges continue to surface on 85 V/240 A, 100 V/100 A, and even v2 85 V/250 A units, so budget time for filtering, shielded cabling, and harness inspections when diagnosing jitter complaints.[^17]
 - Spintend sunset the 85/250 and now routes the 85/240 through a New Jersey hub for U.S. buyers—stock spares if you rely on the higher-rated board because the replacement is easier to source but capped a touch lower.[^logistics_update]
+- The single-Ubox 100 V refresh is paused while Spintend swaps the flawed brass spreader for copper and finalises bare-aluminium casing options, and the $59 CNC throttle has cleared tolerance checks with shielded-cable guidance for ≥100 A builds.[^single_refresh]
+- V2 duals quietly swapped 4 A Infineon gate drivers for 1.5 A generics and the single-Ubox still mounts MOSFETs in the lid, so plan serious heatsinking before demanding sustained 100 A-per-motor duty.[^gate-driver]

 ## Inbound QC & Power-Up Protocol
 1. **Full teardown and dry clean before first power.** Crack the enclosure, remove conformal covers, vacuum or IPA-wipe solder balls, and inspect gate-driver rails prior to energising the board.[^41]